QubesOS/qubes-doc/privacy/whonix.md

 ## Support for Whonix

-*The following pages are written by the Whonix developers and are located on their website.*

 *  [Whonix Support](https://www.whonix.org/wiki/Support) - General Whonix, Debian, Tor, etc... related issues
 *  [Whonix Qubes Forum](https://forums.whonix.org/c/qubes) - Whonix specific issues